daddykotex/scrape-centris/README.md

 ## Running the project

+Scrapy is used to load the data from Centris.

-You can do: `poetry run python -m sample_package` to run the project.
+You can do: `scrapy crawl centris-plex -O results.json` to run the scraper.

 ## Resources